 - 1. You have to read a passage and then answer some questions about it.
 You can look back at the passage to check your answers as many times as you want.
 There are also some spelling, punctuation and grammar exercises to do. - 2.
-This is a multiple-choice paper in which you have to mark your answer to each question on the separate answer sheet. - 4.
+This is a multiple-choice paper in which you have to mark your answer to each question on the separate answer sheet. - 3.
+Draw a firm line clearly through the rectangle next to your answer like this -.
+If you make a mistake, rub it out as completely as you can and put in your new answer. - 4.
 Be sure to keep your place on the answer sheet.
-Mark your answer in the box that has the same number as the question in the booklet. - 5.
-You may find some of the questions difficult.
+Mark your answer in the box that has the same number as the question in the booklet. - You may find some of the questions difficult.
 If you cannot do a question, do not waste time on it but go on to the next.
 If you are not sure of an answer, choose the one you think is best. - 6.
 Work as quickly and as carefully as you can.